Manishearth/manishearth.github.io/source/_posts/2026-06-17-the-future-of-the-con-is-already-here.markdown

 This is pretty scary already, but it gets worse: they managed to drain funds.
 This is hard: modern financial systems have a lot of protection against hijacked accounts[^banking-protections].
 Most scams targeting money involve convincing someone to voluntarily transfer money in an irreversible or untraceable way, and a tech-savvy professional is less likely to be the target of that.

 But it's still possible for a scammer to take money from you with their level of access in a way that lets them keep that money and avoid detection until it's too late.
 Someone with persistent, undetected access to your email and accounts may notice, for example, that you have paycheck money autotransferring to a brokerage account that you don't seem to touch or log in to often[^dearth].
-They might gain access to it by resetting your password, adding a transfer account, and maybe establishing a pattern of usage making small transfers.
+They might gain access to it by resetting your password, and then add a transfer account, maybe establishing a pattern of usage making small transfers.
 Eventually, they transfer the funds out, timed so you won't notice for a while, in a way that's hard to trace[^mules].
 Maybe they can wait for you to be on vacation, because they know when that is: they have your calendar!

 After they're all done and think the scam will be detected soon anyway, they lock you out of your accounts to make it harder for you to piece together what happened.